hratx-blue-ocean/pangea/readme.md

 # Welcome to Pangaea

 Looking to learn a language?
 Studies show that the best way to learn a language is to have conversations daily.
 Pangaea facilitates those conversations for you.
-Our web application allows users to communicate with native speakers and schedule a meet up, or just chat in real time
+Our web application allows users to communicate with native speakers and schedule a meet up, or just chat in real time.

 Visit our website here: [www.pangaea.com](http://pangea-env.eba-8xp63xtj.us-east-2.elasticbeanstalk.com/)